nkarasiak/MuseoToolBox/docs/source/auto_examples/rasterTools/rasterMath.rst

 .. code-block:: python

-    from MuseoToolBox.rasterTools import rasterMath
+    from museotoolbox.rasterTools import rasterMath
-    from MuseoToolBox import datasets
+    from museotoolbox import datasets
     import numpy as np